 Forbes’s solution to the puzzle lies in differentiating non-propositional attitudes that just so happen to be about propositions (reported by sentences like 3) from attitudes that have propositions as their contents (reported with ‘that’-clause involving ascriptions as in 1).
 This distinction is in turn captured by Forbes in an enriched Neo-Davidsonian event semantics.
-Forbes distinguishes between the theme of an event (for example, in a sentence such as ‘Tom chased Jerry’, Jerry is the theme of the chasing event—a familiar idea in a Davidsonian framework) from the content of the event, which is a novel category in event semantics offered by Forbes.
+Forbes distinguishes between the theme of an event (e.g. in a sentence such as ‘Tom chased Jerry’, Jerry is the theme of the chasing event—a familiar idea in a Davidsonian framework) from the content of the event, which is a novel category in event semantics offered by Forbes.
 On his event semantics, an attitude ascription such as ‘Holmes fears Moriarty’ requires for its truth that Holmes be the subject of a fearing-event that has Moriarty as its theme.
 An attitude ascription such as ‘Holmes believes that Moriarty has returned’ requires for its truth that Holmes is the subject of a believing-event that has a propositional content, namely, that Moriarty has returned.
-In the puzzle above, Forbes’s machinery treats sentences like 3 along the lines of ‘Holmes fears Moriarty’ rather than along the lines of ‘Holmes believes that Moriarty has returned’.
+In the puzzle, Forbes’s machinery treats sentences like 3 along the lines of ‘Holmes fears Moriarty’ rather than along the lines of ‘Holmes believes that Moriarty has returned’.
 In effect, Forbes offers a solution to the substitution puzzle by distinguishing between propositional and non-propositional attitudes, but he also provides the reader with a candidate (and indeed well worked out) semantics for intensional transitive verb constructions.
-One important aspect of Forbes’s contribution is how it connects to discussions by Sainsbury and Larson et al. Recall that those discussions allow one to cast doubt on moving from surface grammar to metaphysical conclusions.
-Forbes’s paper doesn’t directly put pressure on this idea, but by bringing out truth-conditional differences between sentences such as 1 and 3, Forbes shows that we may indeed need more categories of mental states in order to make sense of the obvious differences between 1 and 3.
+One important aspect of Forbes’s contribution is how it connects to discussions by Sainsbury and Den Dikken et al. Recall that those discussions allow one to cast doubt on moving from surface grammar to metaphysical conclusions.
+Forbes’s chapter doesn’t directly put pressure on this idea, but by bringing out truth-conditional differences between sentences such as 1 and 3, Forbes shows that we may indeed need more categories of mental states in order to make sense of the obvious differences between 1 and 3.

-In his contribution, Watzl focuses on the phenomenon of attention, and divides his paper into two parts.
+In his contribution, Watzl focuses on the phenomenon of attention, and divides his chaper into two parts.
 In the first part, he argues that at least some forms of attention are irreducible non-propositional intentional phenomena.
 According to Watzl, many forms of attention such as paying attention to something (perhaps by watching it, listening to it, or tactually feeling it, and so on) are profitably understood as non-propositional intentional attitudes, specifically non-propositional attitudes which are non-conceptual and which entail the existence of that upon which they are directed.
 One central reason such forms of attention cannot be reduced to propositional attitudes, according to Watzl, is that they lack accuracy conditions, where accuracy conditions are construed as conditions of satisfaction or truth conditions.
 In line with Searle’s case of boredom, then, we see again that the explanation of the nature of intentionality in terms of conditions of satisfaction under pressure.

-Although in the first half of the paper Watzl argues that attention can be profitably understood as a non-propositional attitude, in the second half of his paper he rejects this view.
+Although in the first half of the chapter Watzl argues that attention can be profitably understood as a non-propositional attitude, in the second half he rejects this view.
 He argues that while it is true that attention is (almost always) non-propositional and (almost always) intentionally directed, it is not an attitude.
 That is, it is not a single intentional state that can be captured in terms of a simple attitude/content structure.
 Rather, attention, according to Watzl, is a more complex matter—it is constituted by an (almost always) non-propositional structure of (mostly) intentional states.